 Good Cause Exception Application Requirements

-When applying for Good Cause Exception there is a list of application requirements you must meet.
-The list below shows the requirements for a Good Cause Exception Application.
-This is the application the Arizona Board of Fingerprinting assesses when you apply for good cause exception or central registry exception.
+When applying for Good Cause Exception, there is a list of application requirements you must meet.
+The list below shows the requirements for a Good Cause Exception Application for an Arizona Fingerprint Clearance Card.
+It is the application the Arizona Board of Fingerprinting assesses when you apply for a good cause exception or central registry exception.

 Necessary Components of Good Cause Exception Application Package

 Below are the necessary components of the application package:

 - APPLICATION FORM.
 Individuals looking for good cause exceptions need to complete the entire application.
 It means answering all questions.
 Moreover, it requires a statement from the applicant and each arrest on one’s criminal record.
 Within the form, you can also mention any positive lifestyle changes.
 Remember to sign the form and have it notarized.

 - LETTERS OF REFERENCE FROM TWO SOURCES.
 Applicants must have letters of reference from two sources.
 Letters of reference: be done by someone who has known the applicant for a minimum of one (1) year.
 An applicant’s current employer or someone who has known the applicant for three (3) years can also complete a form.
 Please note that the applicant must complete a minimum of two (2) letters of reference.
 The former may submit more letters of reference.

 - EVIDENCE THAT THE APPLICANT HAS COMPLETED HIS SENTENCING TERMS.
 Applicants must prove they have completed their sentencing terms: probation, pardon, parole, restitution, counseling, educational service classes, incarceration, or community service.
 They must also supply a document evidencing its completion.
 Note: If the applicant still needs to complete the sentencing requirements, the former should furnish a written statement of such progress accomplished.
 It includes a Personal Statement describing each incident.